AcademiaActivated/ScholarSight/README.md

 ## Requests
-Forward your research paper to AcademiaActivated@gmail.com
+Forward a copy of your research paper to AcademiaActivated@gmail.com

 ## Credits